tardisfromtornspace/Bridge-Commander/Documentation/B5ModsMainReadme.txt

 1º Follow the steps indicated on "mods required" as well, skip the babylon 5 uniforms one, which we will do on the following steps. *** The Bluestar, Drakh Raider, Fighter Launchable Babylon 5, G'Quan, ThNor, Thunderbolt and Whitestar are not exactly required to be installed from there (as they are already on this super-pack), but welcome to give their authors more credit. *** After this step is done, all files required from all the mods (except babylon 5 uniforms) should be on "temp folder SuP".

 2º Install the Babylon 5 Uniforms mod from https://www.gamefront.com/games/bridge-commander/file/babylon-5-uniforms on a temporary folder, then go to TEMPFOLDER/scripts/Custom/Autoload and remove the file "Tmp crew".
+** If you instead do it with https://www.gamefront.com/games/bridge-commander/file/b5-earthforce-bridge-crew-only you need to follow no extra steps.

 3º Unzip the files from this main mod (the ones already passed through step 2 "temp folder SuP") onto the temporary folder created in 2, say "yes" to overwrite all files.